Tomb Raider: Legend: Accolades

 At the 2006 Spike Video Game Awards, Lara Croft was nominated in the Cyber Vixen of the Year category.
 Keeley Hawes was nominated in the Best Performance by a Human (Female) category.
 The National Academy of Video Game Trade Reviewers nominated the game in the Control Precision category in 2006.
 At the Golden Joystick Awards that year, the game received nominations in the Girls Choice, PC Game of the Year, PlayStation Game of the Year, Xbox Game of the Year and Ultimate Game of 2006 categories.
 Lara Croft herself was nominated for and won the Favourite Character award.
 The game's mobile version won an award at the 2007 Spike Video Game Awards in the Best Mobile Action Game category, as well as being nominated for Mobile Game of the Year.
 At the 2006 British Academy of Film and Television Arts, Legend won the award for Best Original Score.
 The soundtrack also won the Music of the Year award at the 2007 Game Audio Network Guild Awards.
 The game was also the winner in the Interactive Entertainment Sound Production category at the 2007 TEC Awards.

 Legacy

 In later articles discussing the Tomb Raider series, Legend is generally cited as having restored fans' faith in its brand and its lead character.
 Following the success of Legend, Crystal Dynamics remade the original game under the title Tomb Raider: Anniversary, which was released in 2007.
-A sequel to both Anniversary and Legend, Tomb Raider: Underworld, began development following the release of Legend and was published in 2008.
+A sequel to Legend, Tomb Raider: Underworld began development following the release of Legend and was published in 2008.
 Legend was remastered by Buzz Monkey Software and re-released as part of a PlayStation 3 collection, The Tomb Raider Trilogy, alongside Anniversary and Underworld in March 2011 worldwide.
 Hawes voiced Lara in Anniversary, Underworld, and titles in the Lara Croft spin-off series, which take place in their own continuity and began with Guardian of Light in 2010.